Shmood00/BopyBat/README.md

 ## File Edits
 Most of the edits in our app were done on the [models.py](/software/secbin/pastebin/models.py), [views.py](/software/secbin/pastebin/views.py) and [urls.py](/software/secbin/pastebin/urls.py) files.

-We also editted a lot of the files located in
+We also editted a lot of the files located in the [templates/pastebin](/software/secbin/pastebin/templates/pastebin)